ory/docs/docs/kratos/index.md

 kernel.
 The binary and Docker Image is less than 20MB small.

 ORY Kratos scales horizontally without effort.
-The only external dependency is a RDBMS - we currently support only PostgreSQL.
+The only external dependency is a RDBMS - we currently support SQLite, PostgreSQL, MySQL, CockroachDB.
 You will not need memcached, etcd, or any other system to scale ORY Kratos.

 We believe in strong separation of concerns, it is a guiding principle in the design of each ORY project.
 As such, we build software that solves specific